NEWS

 - More precise documentation for

-in coarsened-data settings; allow case-insensitive specification of covariate names/positions when creating Z
+Z in coarsened-data settings; allow case-insensitive specification of covariate names/positions when creating Z

-defaults to 5 if no cross-fitting folds are specified externally
+V defaults to 5 if no cross-fitting folds are specified externally

 - More precise documentation for

-and cross_fitted_f2
+cross_fitted_f1 and cross_fitted_f2 in cv_vim

 - Allow non-list

-and cross_fitted_f2
+cross_fitted_f1 and cross_fitted_f2 in cv_vim

 vimp 2.2.5 (2021-08-16)